 Our Quality & Risk Department monitor any trends or issues to ensure that systems are improved if necessary.
 This information is available to your Client Partner who will be able to discuss this with you within client visits.

 Internally we monitor concerns from our clients before they become complaints to minimise any inconvenience to you.

-If you are unhappy about any aspect of the service you have received please contact Janice Barber, our Managing Partner and Complaints Management Partner; you can contact her via post, telephone or e-mail, please see below for a list of contact details.
+If you are unhappy about any aspect of the service you have received please contact Chris Morris, our Senior Partner and Complaints Management Partner; you can contact him via post, telephone or e-mail, please see below for a list of contact details.

-Upon receipt of a complaint, Janice Barber will investigate this in conjunction with the Supervising Partner in charge of the Department involved in your complaint.
+Upon receipt of a complaint, Chris Morris will investigate this in conjunction with the Supervising Partner in charge of the Department involved in your complaint.

 - E-mail: email@example.com

 2.1 Our Complaints Management Partner will acknowledge receipt of your complaint with you within three days of receiving it, enclosing a copy of this procedure.